yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 The Rust-frontend is a pipeline of different stages: macros, early compilation, extraction, serialisation and verification.
-The programmer depends on `libstainless` which contains the macros for the attributes like specs and flags.
-The frontend can then be run as a `cargo` task.
+The programmer depends on `libstainless` which contains the macros for the spec-attributes and flags.
+The frontend is invoked as a `cargo` task.

-Rustc is linked as library to the frontend and, at the start of the cargo task, its driver executes the first few phases of compilation, until the AST (on which macro expansion is performed) is converted to the _High-Level Intermediate Representation (HIR)_.
-This tree results after type- and borrow-checking have been performed.
-Hence, the frontend can assume that types and ownership are checked.
+`rustc` is linked as library to the frontend and, upon invocation of the cargo task, its driver executes the first few phases of regular compilation.
+I.e. it parses the program, expands macros on the _abstract syntax tree (AST)_ and does type- and borrow-checking.
+The resulting tree is called _High-Level Intermediate Representation (HIR)_ and it satisfies the type and ownership system.

-After that, the extraction phase of the frontend converts the HIR to Stainless AST trees that are serialised to a binary format.
-Lastly, a JVM instance of Stainless with a custom frontend ingests the serialisation format and with only minor transformations feeds the trees to the verification pipeline.
+The extraction phase of the frontend then converts the HIR to Stainless ASTs that are serialised to a binary format.
+Lastly, a JVM instance of Stainless with a custom frontend ingests the serialised trees and, with minor transformations, feeds them to the regular verification.

 # New Features \label{features}